 The House Energy & Commerce Committee's

-Communications Subcommittee will hold a hearing in September in its ongoing
+Communications Subcommittee will hold another spectrum hearing June 1.

 The television industry's top news stories, analysis and blogs of the day.